U.S. Route 27 in Florida: History

 US 27 first entered Florida in 1934, terminating at Tallahassee.
 In 1949, it was extended to its current terminus in Miami.

 From 1956 until 1993, US 27 signs in Florida featured white numbering on a green shield.
-The "color-coding" of U.S. Routes by the Florida Department of Transportation was stopped when the state could no longer use Federal funds to replace the signs with anything but the standard black-and-white version; a few green US 27 signs remain.
+The "color-coding" of U.S. Highways by the Florida Department of Transportation was stopped when the state could no longer use federal funds to replace the signs with anything but the standard black-and-white version; a few green US 27 signs remain.

 Shortly after its second landfall, Hurricane Irma's eye traveled roughly along the entire course of US 27 in Florida north of Lake Placid.

-In January 2021, State Representative Anthony Sabatini announced he will sponsor an amendment to name the section of US 27 in Florida as the President Donald J. Trump Highway after former President Donald Trump.
+In January 2021, Representative Anthony Sabatini announced he will sponsor an amendment to name the section of US 27 in Florida as the President Donald J. Trump Highway after former President Donald Trump.

 Major intersections

 Related routes

-At least four special routes of US 27 have existed in Florida, however only one exists today.
+At least five special routes of US 27 have existed in Florida, although only one exists today: